Regulations

 The Board's Committee on Academic Standards/Chapter 4 (Committee) is designated by the Board to oversee issues related to academic standards and assessment that are governed by the regulations at 22 Pa.
 Code Chapter 4 and to recommend draft revisions to Chapter 4.
 In September 2022, the Committee met to determine next steps in its work to conduct required periodic reviews of the academic standards that are promulgated in Chapter 4.
 The Committee reached consensus to open the following three sets of standards for review: Career Education and Work, Economics, and Family and Consumer Sciences.

 The Committee further requested that the Department of Education serve in partnership to support this effort by engaging educators and other content experts in an initial review of the standards.
 Through that consultation with external stakeholders, the Committee requested that the Department develop recommendations on whether the standards should be revised and, if so, formulate draft amendments to the standards for consideration by the Committee.
-A memo that reflects the Committee's request of the Department can be found here:
+A memo that reflects the Committee's request of the Department can be found here: Review of Academic Standards for Career Education and Work, Family and Consumer Sciences, and Economics (PDF)

-Review of Academic Standards for Career Education and Work, Family and Consumer Sciences, and Economics (PDF)
+Proposed Academic Standards for Career Education and Work (Appendix E-1) (PDF)

 Chapter 16 (Gifted Education)

-In September 2022, the Board's Committee on Special and Gifted Education (Committee) announced that it will open 22 Pa.
+In September 2022, the Board's Committee on Special and Gifted Education (Committee) announced that it would open 22 Pa.
 Code Chapter 16 (Gifted Education) for review.
 Section 16.6(c) of the regulation establishes that the Board will review the Chapter at least every four years to ensure its consistent interpretation and application.